Revolution-Game-Creation-Group/200wordrpg.github.io/finalists.md

 Conclude when either: the Investigator frees the Ghost by saying the secret keyword or phrase, or the coins in the container are no longer visible, leading to the Investigator's death.
 How do the Investigator and Ghost part ways?
 ```

-# TERROR AT THE TABLE!"
+# TERROR AT THE TABLE!